Elanafu/log-survey/README.md

 #### Others
 - A Study of the Performance of General Compressors on Log Files
-- Immutable Log Storage as a Service [with bloch chain]
+- Immutable Log Storage as a Service [with blockchain]
 - Anonymization of System Logs for Privacy and Storage Benefits

 ## Log Parsing